patanamon/COMP90082-SM1-2021-SP-Frontend/README.md

 ## Calling APIs

-Relevant file are for API interfaces: src/_services/user.service.js
+Relevant file is for API interfaces: src/_services/user.service.js

 You can use this Url to call the API http://18.167.74.23:18000/api/v1